Unity2033/Paradise/README.md

  - The string was used by setting it as a runtime constant.
  - I created Debug as a global class and set the Log global function so that Debug.Log() can be used.
  - CompareTag() is used to compare collisions between objects.
+ - Reduced draw calls using sprite atlas.
+ - Object pooling is implemented using a list.

 SDK Used
  - Unity ADS